-What options do I have if I’m denied the PLUS loan?
+What options do I have if I’m denied the Parent PLUS Loan?

-You may endorser your parent PLUS loan with a creditworthy person of your choosing.
-You may also apply to alternative loans.
-Alternative loans are granted through private institutions like Wells-Fargo, Sallie Mae or Discover.
-You really have to do your research and see which one is best for your family.
-The student may also request the additional unsubsidized loan by filling out the form Additional Unsubsidized Loan Request found on the website under financial aid forms.
-Please note that you cannot have an approved Parent PLUS loan and an additional Unsubsidized loan on the account.
+You may endorse your Parent PLUS Loan with a credit-worthy person of your choice.
+You may also apply for alternative loans through private institutions including Wells Fargo, Sallie Mae, or Discover.
+The student may also request an additional unsubsidized loan by filling out the Additional Unsubsidized Loan Request.
+Please note that you cannot have an approved Parent PLUS Loan and an additional unsubsidized loan on the account.

 What is the interest rate for a Parent PLUS loan?

 It is a 7.6% fixed interest rate.

 It is a fee that the government charges to process a loan.
 The originating fee for the Parent PLUS Loan is 4.242% and the originating fee for the Direct Subsidized and Direct Unsubsidized Loans is 1.062%.

 Where do I go if I need to apply for a Parent PLUS Loan?